 This is an exciting time with enormous benefits to be realized.
 Many companies sit on a gold mine of data, and they now have an opportunity to realize its value.
 The only bad machine learning plan is no plan at all.
 Machine learning is now a crucial part of a comprehensive digital transformation strategy.

-Application of Machine Learning in Supply Chain Planning
+Next Generation Machine Learning for Supply Chain Planning

-There are many natural applications for both supervised and unsupervised Machine Learning adoption within the supply chain planning spectrum.
+There are many natural applications for both supervised and unsupervised machine learning adoption within the supply chain planning space.

-- Cluster analysis: the application of unsupervised machine learning concepts to Product Clustering significantly improves the planning accuracy and simplicity across large product portfolios.
+- Cluster analysis: The application of unsupervised machine learning concepts to product clustering significantly improves planning accuracy and efficiency across large product portfolios.

-- New product launch: Machine Learning concepts can be used to predict the performance of a product launch.
-It identifies correlation and causation which subsequently predicts a sales volume and a sales profile that determines the demand for the initial pipe-fill and the honey-moon period.
+- New product launch: Machine learning concepts can be used to predict the performance of a product launch.
+They identify correlation and causation for forecasting sales volumes ,and a sales profile to determine demand for the initial pipe-fill and the honeymoon period.

-- Make-to-order component planning: Machine Learning not only predicts the future demand of the MTO/CTO item but it can predict the corresponding BOM.
-It not only look at trends (growth or decline, peaks and troughs) of individual components, it also considers time-phased inter-product relationships.
+- Make-to-order component planning: Machine learning not only predicts the future demand of the MTO/CTO item but it can predict the corresponding BOM.
+It not only looks at trends (growth or decline, peaks and troughs) for individual components, but it also considers time-phased inter-product relationships.